Make a tangible difference in a person’s life with one of the best speech therapy degrees.

 University of Massachusetts

 The University of Massachusetts Amherst offers an excellent B.S. in communication disorders program.
-Much of the coursework focuses on providing students a background to the normal processes of speech, language, hearing, and related functions.
+Much of the coursework focuses on providing students with a background to the normal processes of speech, language, hearing, and related functions.
 Additionally, the school orients students in approaching and assessing communicative disorders.

 Students in this program must take 40 credits of required classes.
 Some of them are: